Cities nationwide not reporting crime data to FBI

 “No one could’ve foreseen the pandemic or the murder of George Floyd,” Li said that the pandemic and the social justice demonstrations kept law enforcement busy.

-“The federal government doesn’t have that many carrots or sticks to incentivize, or force local agencies to report their data,” Li explained, “The prediction seems to rely around 2025, 2026 is when the national crime statistics will get covered again.”
+“The federal government doesn’t have that many carrots or sticks to incentivize or force local agencies to report their data,” Li explained.
+Li said the FBI predicts cities will report more of their crime data to the FBI by the years 2025-2026.

 The FBI has spent well over $150 million in the last five years helping local law enforcement make the transition to the new system.

-But many agencies are still lacking funding and manpower to make a successful transition.
+But many agencies are still lacking the funding and manpower to make a successful transition.